Eyescale/CMake/README.md

     include(.gitexternals)
     include(Common)

-To update, simply change the SHA hash in .gitexternals.
+Run 'make update' to change the SHA hash in .gitexternals to the newest origin/master version.

 ## Documentation